AgataLiberska/AgataLiberska/README.md

 ### Hi there 👋

+My name is Agata, and I love frontend!

+I became interested in web development a few years ago, and every new skill makes my passion for it grow.
+With a keen eye for detail, I bring design to life, ensuring that the final product is responsive and accessible.
+In my previous positions, I developed excellent organisation and communication skills.
+I thrive when faced with challenges and problems to solve - both independently and as a part of a team.

 <!--
 **AgataLiberska/AgataLiberska** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.